Menu

 Apparently, even though they give you the canadian tire money without you asking for it, they expect it back when you return an item, no matter why!
 I argued that as it was a free item they were giving you, they shouldn't expect it back.
 She said it was just the same as real money.
 What if it were lollipops they were giving away?
 I said.
 Would they expect them back, as the principle's the same?
 Apparently not.
 I left 20 cents out of pocket and an EX-CT customer...

-Read full review of Canadian Tire and 19 comments
+Read full complaint and 19 comments

 Update by Lee Stansfield